-<Reactor containment vessel gas sampling>
+<Primary containment vessel gas sampling>

-- On February 23, 24, and March 1, 8 we conducted gas sampling survey of the PCV gas control system of Unit 3 and confirmed that Xenon 135 was below the detection limit at the inlet of the system and also below 1 Bq/cm3 that is a threshold of recriticality. - On March 1, 2012, we took samples at the charcoal filter of Unit 3 RCV gas control system.
+- On February 23, 24, and March 1, 8 we conducted gas sampling survey of the PCV gas control system of Unit 3 and confirmed that Xenon 135 was below the detection limit at the inlet of the system and also below 1 Bq/cm3 that is a threshold of recriticality. - On March 1 and April 15, we took samples at the charcoal filter and the of Unit 3 RCV gas control system. - On March 1 and April 15 2012, we took samples at the charcoal filter and the particulate of the PCV gas control system.